Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Scattering Control via CCONs

+The examples above of coherent control of scattering achieved with the minimal number of parameters are encouraging.
+However to demonstrate the validity, robustness and universality of our predictive framework, we performed a statistical study of achievable performance versus number of tuning parameters over many different CPE processes for both guided wave models and for a free-space grating coupler described in the next section.
+We find excellent agreement with our minimum parameter predictions for up to six tuning parameters (guided wave examples) and ten tuning parameters (grating examples).

-To demonstrate the validity of our predictions over many different scattering control functions and their robustness with respect to different spatial positions and initial orientations of the scatterers, we performed a statistical study of achievable performance vs. number of tuning parameters for a four-port system, using the realistic microwave cavity model.
-We defined appropriate figures of merit (FOM) related to the suppression of the unwanted transmission and/or reflection processes (see [~\hyperref[title:main]{SM}] for details) and averaged them over the results of multiple optimizations with results shown in Fig. 5 (where we also indicate their standard deviations).
+First we study guided wave, four-port chaotic cavity and network models, realized in three different symmetry ensembles relevant to experiment: lossless reciprocal systems, lossless non-reciprocal systems and lossy reciprocal systems.
+For the lossless reciprocal case and lossy reciprocal cases we use the D-cavity model discussed above, with orientation angles of the ellipsoidal scatterers as the tuning parameters and with the spatial position of the scatterers varied to generate a statistical ensemble of S-matrices.
+For the non-reciprocal case we use the ``quantum graph model''~\cite{Kottos1997QuantumGraphs, Kottos2003QuantumScattering}, which is easily realized in experiments in microwave networks.
+In the graph model the tunable parameters are scattering phase shifts along the ``bonds" of the network, and the bond lengths of the networks are varied to generate the statistical ensemble.
+For each CPE process we defined appropriate figures of merit (FOM) related to the suppression of the unwanted transmission and/or reflection processes (see section IX in the \hyperref[title:SM]{SM} for details) and averaged them over the results of multiple optimizations with results shown in Fig. 5 (where we also indicate their standard deviations).
 We study up to six-parameter control functions, the most demanding being four-port routing.
-In addition, in the Supplementary Material [~\hyperref[title:main]{SM}] we use a quantum graph model ~\cite{Kottos1997QuantumGraphs, Kottos2003QuantumScattering}, which is computationally more efficient, to check our predictions up to eight tuning parameters.
-With six tuning parameters in a four-port cavity, we can check at least four different functions of interest.
-We can study the behavior of CCONs, choosing the examples of R-zeros and zeros of a single transmission coefficient, ``partial routing" $(\tilde{R}TTD)$, which is the coincidence of two CCONs (four parameters needed), and finally, ``full routing" (the coincidence of 3 CCONs, all six parameters required).
+In addition, in the \hyperref[title:SM]{Supplementary Material} we use the quantum graph model~\cite{Kottos1997QuantumGraphs, Kottos2003QuantumScattering} to check our predictions for up to ten tuning parameters for the lossless reciprocal case.
+With up to eight tuning parameters in a four-port cavity, we can study eight different CPE processes (see legend in Fig 5).
+The different CPE processes in the lossless reciprocal case, Fig. 5a. correspond to two-port perfect reflection, reflection/transmission zeros, one-port perfect reflection, partial routing (coincidence of two CCONs) and full routing (coincidence of three CCONs), requiring, 1,2,3,4 and 6 parameters respectively.
+Note particularly that the two symmetry-enhanced perfect reflection processes obey Eq.
+(3) and not Eq.
+(2).
+All results show excellent suppression of the FOM, with a minimal number of parameters in agreement with theory.